 If there is one place that should be called “the end of the world”, this is it.
 Thousands of kilometers away from other settlements, in the very Far North of the planet, surrounded by and immersed in the beauty and abundance of nature.

 The reason I came here was not only to experience stunning nature, but also to meet the people who live here as a part of it.
 Thule is one of the last places in the Arctic, where people still use traditional methods and practices; elsewhere these have gone for good.

 I join one of them, Naimanngitsoq Christiansen, for a multi-day trip to the edge of the ice.
 We climb onto the dogsled and set off into the wilderness.
-He skillfully manages his dog team amongst huge icebergs locked in the sea ice.
+He skilfully manages his dog team amongst huge icebergs locked in the sea ice.

 On the way to the edge of the ice we meet ringed seals and bearded seals, even some polar bear tracks too.
 The silence is overwhelming.
 It is almost palpable.
 It fills my mind and heart completely, as we gently slide to the edge of the ice.

-To the edge of the World.
+To the edge of the world.

-To the end of the World.
+To the end of the world.

 FOR MORE INSPIRATION: